trillionclues/chronicle-client/README.md

 ## Overview

-Chronicle is a collaborative storytelling application that allows users to create and share stories together.
+Chronicle is a collaborative storytelling mobile app that allows users to create and share stories together.
 The app leverages Firebase for authentication and backend services, and it is built using Flutter for a seamless cross-platform experience.

 ## Features